imntdat/demo-project.v1/README.md

 ### 5.2.
 Downgrade from Vue 3 to Vue 2.7

-Uninstall dependencies are not suitable for Vue 2.7
+Uninstall dependencies are not compatible with Vue 2.7

 ```console
 > pnpm uninstall @vitejs/plugin-vue